W. Kamau Bell: Implicit bias incident in 2015

 On January 26, 2015, Bell and his wife Melissa were involved in an incident at the Elmwood Cafe in Berkeley, California, which Bell alleged was racially motivated.
 Bell reported online that an employee of the cafe told him to "scram", or words to that effect, while he was talking to his white wife and her friends at one of its outdoor tables.
 He had approached the women from the outside casually dressed (e.g., wearing a knit cap), and the employee, a waitress, assumed he was "selling something," which Bell took as code for "homeless."
 The cafe owner fired the waitress, and, with Bell, held a community forum to discuss implicit bias and how to improve.
 Bell's account was eventually featured in an episode of the radio series This American Life titled "Birds & Bees".
-After April 2018 arrests of two black men at a Starbucks gained media attention, Bell renewed his criticism of the Elmwood Cafe.
+After the April 2018 arrests of two black men at a Starbucks gained media attention, Bell renewed his criticism of the Elmwood Cafe.
+He claimed that they had never followed through on the implicit bias training they'd launched together, and had stopped answering his emails.
 It closed soon after.
 The cafe reopened a month later with former manager and current co-owner Kara Hammond changing the name to Baker & Commons.

 Personal life

-Bell dated Melissa Hudson Bell starting in 2003, and they married in 2009.
-They have three children.
+Bell started dating Melissa Hudson Bell in 2003, and they married in 2009.
+They have three daughters.

 Bell underwent a vasectomy in May 2019.